-This is in response to your Freedom of Information Act (FOIA) request.
+This is in response to your Freedom of Information Act (FIOA) request.

-Records which may have been responsive to your request were destroyed on, August 26, 1988.
+Based on the information you provided, we conducted a search of the Central Records System, to include any Electronic Surveillance (ELSUR) records.
+One of the records which may have been responsive to your request was destroyed on August 16, 2004.
 Since this material could not be reviewed, it is not known if it was responsive to your request.
 Record retention and disposal is carried out under supervision of the National Archives and Records Administration (NARA), Title 44, United States Code, Section 3301 and Title 36, Code of Federal Regulations, Chapter 12, Sub-chapter B, Part 1228.
 The FBI Records Retention Plan and Disposition Schedules have been approved by the United States District Court for the District of Columbia and are monitored by NARA.